A SwiftUI WidgetKit Deep Link Tutorial

 }Code language: Swift (swift)

-With deep link support added to the widget the next step is to add support to the app.
+With deep link support added to the widget, the next step is to add support to the app.

-You are reading a sample chapter from SwiftUI Essentials – iOS 16 Edition.
+You are reading a sample chapter from an old edition of iOS App Development Essentials.

 Learn more.